oneWayOut/onewayout.github.io_old/_posts/2016-05-24-pixhawk-principle-and-customize.markdown

 ---

 >
-> In this article, I explained the basic architecture of Pixhawk source code.
+> Pixhawk is an open-source autopilot platform.
+In this article, I explained the basic architecture of Pixhawk source code.
-> And then how to customize it in your own project.
+> And how to customize it in your own project.

 * [0.
 Prequisite](#0)